deltasig/sphinx/README.md

 3. Push to the branch: `git push origin my-new-feature`
 4. Submit a pull request

-It's best to do your work on a branch other than `master` and then submit a pull request for that branch to be merged into master on the upstream repo.
+The idea is to do your work on a branch other than `master` and then submit a pull request for that branch to be merged into master on the upstream repo.

 ## Deployment